EdraakSystems/OREO_ECOMMERCE_APP/README.md

 Shop: The app includes a shop feature that displays all products available for purchase.

-About me: The app includes an "about me" section that provides users with information about the company and its mission.

 # Installation
 npm / yarn install